jeromecho/jeromecho/README.md

 I have a minor in physics and like math & science.

 Here's some stuff I'm doing right now:
 - Working as a software developer intern at SMART Technologies.
-I use JavaScript, Vue, and Firebase to improve student engagement through interactive lessons (see [Link lum.io]lum.io)
+I use JavaScript, Vue, and Firebase to improve student engagement through interactive lessons (see [lum.io](lum.io))

 Here's some stuff I did: